SantoshYadaw/Topic-Review-Extraction-HR/README.md

 Topic 3:
 - Words: company, employee, feel, team, however, work, job, would, good and lack

-- Potential Interpretation: This topic seems to have a contrasting sentiment where there are some good and some lacking aspects to the job -> keyword is however
+- Potential Interpretation: This topic might revolve around the general sentiment about the company, with a touch on job satisfaction and areas of improvement.
+Words like "however," "lack," "good," and "job" can be seen as indicators of mixed feelings or areas that need attention.

 Topic 4:
 - Words: company, work, feel, feedback, would, employee, manager, like, appreciate and worklife